SunnyTong2019/StayingOnTask/README.md

 <img src="public/images/login.png">

-2)	Users can add projects with prepopulated tasks
+2) Users can add projects with prepopulated tasks.

 <img src="public/images/empty-dashboard.png">

 <img src="public/images/add-project.png">

-3)	A dashboard with a list of all of the projects for that user
+3) A dashboard with a list of all of the projects for that user.

 <img src="public/images/dashboard.png">

-4)	A task page with all of the tasks under that project
+4) A task page with all of the tasks under that project.

 <img src="public/images/task.png">

-Notes: Users can add their own tasks, if they so chose and delete the prepopulated tasks.
+Notes: Users can add their own tasks, if they choose to delete the prepopulated tasks.

 ## Deployed Site

-App is deployed on Heroku using JawsDB: https://project2-efm-st-cb.herokuapp.com/
+App is deployed on Heroku using JawsDB MySQL: https://staying-on-task.herokuapp.com/

 ## Credits